On Certain Solutions for Confluent and Double-Confluent Heun Equations: 4. The Double-Confluent Heun Equation (DCHE)

 The recurrence relations for the $b_{n}^{(2)}$ are derived from these via the relation

 Now the conditions to assure that the three solutions are given by doubly infinite series are \antiletra\letra

 and if, besides this,

 then Eq. (\ref{continuation2}) can be used to express one solution in terms of the others.
-If $i\eta+(B_2/2)=2,3,\cdots$, instead of $U_2$ we can use the solution obtained from (\ref{barber-2}) by the substitution ($\eta,\omega$)$\rightarrow$ ($-\eta,-\omega$).
+If $i\eta+(B_2/2)=2,3,\cdots$, instead of $U_2$ we can use the solution obtained from (\ref{baber-2}) by the substitution ($\eta,\omega$)$\rightarrow$ ($-\eta,-\omega$).

 One-sided series solutions are obtained by setting $\nu=0$ in the two-sided solutions, in the same way as in Sect.
 2.2.
-We write only the first set and the limit of the Barber-Hass\'e solution (\ref{barber}). \antiletra\letra
+We write only the first set and the limit of the Baber-Hass\'e solution (\ref{baber}). \antiletra\letra

 where the recurrence relations for $b_{n}^{(1)}$ and $c_{n}^{(1)}$ are ($b_{-1}^{(1)}=c_{-1}^{(1)}=0$)